callumlocke/in-place/README.md

 - Very fast method to delete a single item by index.
 - Does **not** preserve the original order.
-- If you care about keeping the array in order, use [`Array.prototype.splice(index, 1)`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/map), but it's slower.
+- If you care about keeping the array in order, use [`Array.prototype.splice(index, 1)`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/map).

 ```js
 var foo = [1, 2, 3, 4, 5, 6, 7];